cloudlane-one/k8s-cloud/README.md

 ansible-playbook setup.yaml -i inventory.yaml
 ```

 > If you recently rebuilt the OS on any of the hosts and thereby lost its public key, make sure to also update (or at least delete) its `known_hosts` entry, otherwise Ansible will throw an error.
-There exists a helper playbook `utils/clear_known_hosts.yaml`, which you can run to delete the `known_hosts` entries for all hosts in the inventory at once.
+You can also append `-e clearKnownHosts=true` to above command to delete the `known_hosts` entries for all hosts in the inventory before executing the setup.

 #### Restore from backup